balopat/hpstr-jekyll-theme/_posts/2016-02-18-InfluxDB-and-Jepsen-Chapter-II-Where-is-influxdb-on-the-cap-scale.md

 </code></pre>

-The interesting part is that this does not mean that the data doesn't get replicated!
+The interesting part is that this **does not mean that the data won't get replicated**!

 I prepared 4 tests with regards to linearizability checking in Jepsen.
 Out of that 2 is healthy (there is no distruption) and 2 is torn apart by nemesis.
-Within those 2 categories I have ConsistencyLevel.ALL and ConsistencyLevel.ANY writes.
+Within those 2 categories I have *ConsistencyLevel.ALL* and *ConsistencyLevel.ANY* writes.

 The result is that the two healthy cluster tests are passing (linearizable) while the nemesis ones fail: